-Flash has since moved to Philadelphia to make a name for himself and distance himself from all of the damage he made to his friends and family back in New York.
+Flash has since moved to Philadelphia to make a name for himself and distance himself from all of the damage he caused to his friends and family back in New York.

 Eugene Thompson attended Midtown High School and was a famous football player.
 His athletic prowess and phenomenal speed on the pitch earned him the nickname "Flash" and made him one of the most popular kids in the class.
 While his popularity made life easier at school, he had a difficult life at home.
 His father Harry—an alcoholic police officer—beat him regularly and derided Flash's athleticism despite his many accomplishments.
 Due to his rough life at home, Flash often took his anger out on other students who he felt were weak, such as "Puny" Peter Parker, who was one of his regular victims.
 While attending Midtown, Flash began dating Liz Allan, who was the most popular girl in school.
 When Liz started to develop an attraction towards Peter, Flash became jealous and began targeting Parker with his bullying almost exclusively.
 After Spider-Man made his first appearance, however, Flash unknowingly became Parker's greatest—and sometimes only—fan.